kg-construct/challenge-tool/README.md

 In case you want to run a specific part of the challenge such as only the joins, you can instruct the tool to only execute the joins by specifying the `--root` parameter to the directory where the joins are stored.

+:bulb: You can end the execution by pressing `CTRL+C`.
+Pressing it once will gracefully end the current item by letting it finish and exit.
+Pressing it again will forcefully kill the execution and exit as quickly as possible.

 For example: